-- ► Reviewed new significant customer contracts. - Tested whether the recognition of revenue was in accordance with the customer contracts by testing a sample of revenue transactions to contracts and customer - Analytically reviewed revenue recognised to compare and contrast the revenue recognition profile between reporting periods, including on a customer, product and geographical basis. - Tested a sample of revenue transactions recognised prior to and after year end, to assess whether revenue was recognised in the appropriate period.
+- Reviewed a sample of significant new customer contracts to identify clauses applicable to revenue recognition. - Selected a sample of revenue transactions and agreed revenue recognised to contracts. - Analysed revenue recognised by comparing and contrasting the revenue recognition profile between reporting periods, including on a customer, product and geographical basis. - Selected a sample of revenue transactions recognised prior to and after year end, to assess whether revenue was recognised in the appropriate period.